-The Lord God Almighty in these verses directs a loving decree to His people, saying He will act differently to His remaining people, and bless "the remnant" again with a fruitful harvest of the fruits of the field and soil.
+Verse 11.
+The Lord God Almighty directs a loving decree to His people, saying He will act differently to His remaining people, and bless "the remnant" again with a fruitful harvest of the fruits of the field and soil.
 He has removed the punishment of the former days when they were in disobedience and looks to exalt them.
 God wishes the people to return to their duty, and God says He will return to His, being their God, their shield, defender and protector, and sustainer.

 It is important not just for Israel and Judah to understand what God means here, but for every child of God.
-God will contend with the forward but will bless they who will walk with Him.
+God will contend with the froward but will bless they who will walk with Him.

-As previously mentioned in the past verse, Israel and Judah shall have great plenty and abundance of all good things.
+Verse 12.
+Israel and Judah shall have great plenty and abundance of all good things.
 God is prepared to bless them with all they can desire, not only for necessity, but for ornament and delight.